Henry-Hu-25/outbound_marketing_tool/README-FRONTEND.md

 - **Port Conflicts**: Check if port 5001 is available; change in `api_server.py` if needed
 - **Visualization Errors**: The backend uses a non-GUI matplotlib backend to avoid display issues
 - **Missing Dependencies**: If you encounter errors about missing modules, run `npm install` again
-- **Large File Git Issues**: If you encounter GitHub rejection due to large files, see the "Important Note on node_modules" section
+- **Large File Git Issues**: If you encounter GitHub rejection due to large files:
+  - Remove node_modules from Git tracking: `git filter-branch --tree-filter 'rm -rf frontend/node_modules' --prune-empty HEAD`
+  - Force push changes: `git push -f origin main`
+- **Next.js Build Errors**: Try clearing the cache with `rm -rf .next` then rebuild
+- **Module Not Found Errors**: Make sure all imports use correct paths and all dependencies are installed